azrulaziz/selfpedia/selfpedia.md

 - test append it to a div DONE

 # setup the wiki api
-- setup ajax calls
+- setup ajax calls DONE
-- get the url to get JSON data from the api
+- get the url to get JSON data from the api DONE
-- loop thru the JSON and output the data to the page
+- loop thru the JSON and output the data to the page DONE

 # try to use jquery autocomplete to make the search form respond with possible results while user is typing
+- future updates